Rolling Out Pizza Dough: Cold or Room Temp?

 Have you ever used the pizza dough in the bag that the foodstores now sell?
 I used it once and it puffed WAY up - - My pizza was 5 inches thick! yummy, but I'm sooooo glad I didn't try it at a show :)

-It is recommended to let the dough sit at room temperature for about 15-20 minutes before rolling it out.
-This will allow the gluten to relax and make the dough easier to work with.
+Allow the pizza dough to sit at room temperature for about 30 minutes to 1 hour before rolling it out.
+This resting period helps relax the gluten, making the dough easier to work with.

 Similar Pampered Chef Threads